ikfoundation.org

 Promoting Natural & Cultural History

 Female weavers who produced double interlocked tapestries or “rölakan” as a professional occupation were extremely rare during the 18th and 19th centuries, which also was confirmed during the documentation between 1984-1991 including more than 1.600 examples of these tapestries.
-Only one woman could be placed in this category with certainty, while other weavers – who built up dowries for their daughters or wove to decorate their home for festivities – have been found during both my observations and by earlier collectors, researches and documentations.
-However the artists/weavers of the largest part of these beautiful textiles are today anonymous.
-The illustrations and texts below are briefly describing the knowledge, traditions and circumstances surrounding the female weavers of Skåne in southernmost Sweden.
+Only one woman could be placed in this category with certainty, while other weavers – who built up dowries for their daughters or wove to decorate their homes for festivities – have been found during both my observations and by earlier collectors, researchers and documentations.
+However, the artists/weavers of the largest part of these beautiful textiles are anonymous today.
+The illustrations and texts below briefly describe the knowledge, traditions and circumstances surrounding the female weavers of Skåne in southernmost Sweden.

-The main part of Bengta Oredsdotter’s production is believed to have consisted of large bedcovers designed with octagons in rows, but the Gärds/Villands districts typical stylistic small trees placed in these octagons were by her replaced – as well as by some other weavers in the area – with a myriad of various birds, people, deers, flowers etc. Uncertainties are on the other hand not unusual when trying to trace a particular piece of textile’s history.
-This can be exemplified with the bedcover below dated 1858 which originates from the last decade when the particular “Bengta style design” has been identified, but the catalogue description from Kulturen in Lund notes instead that the textile was woven by Anna Håkansdotter born 1839 with “Anna HD” in marking.
-This statement must by experience given some reservations, foremost because of the complexity of the patterns, the fineness in quality and the perfect finish of the bedcover when woven by a woman only 19 years old.
+The main part of Bengta Oredsdotter’s production is believed to have consisted of large bedcovers designed with octagons in rows, but the Gärds/Villands districts' typical stylistic small trees placed in these octagons were by her replaced – as well as by some other weavers in the area – with a myriad of various birds, people, deers, flowers etc. Uncertainties are, on the other hand, not unusual when trying to trace a particular piece of textile’s history.
+This can be exemplified with the bedcover below, dated 1858, which originates from the last decade when the individual “Bengta style design” has been identified, but the catalogue description from Kulturen in Lund notes instead that the textile was woven by Anna Håkansdotter born in 1839 “Anna HD” in marking.
+This statement must, by experience, be given some reservations, foremost because of the complexity of the patterns, the fineness in quality and the perfect finish of the bedcover when woven by a woman only 19 years old.
 Probably her more trained mother Ingar Andersdotter marked “IAD” on the bedcover, was the weaver of this exquisite design.

 The early research of old textiles from the area of “Malmöhus län” by the local handicraft organisation shows us many details of female weavers and their families.
-At the time of their research during the early 20th century, there were still a substantial local knowledge about the people connected to the textiles as well as the ownership over a longer period of years.
-For example, the depicted bedcover below in double interlocked tapestry is explained as follows in translation (see image below); ‘The bedcover is marked TLS – BTD.
-It is said to have been woven by Anna Nilsdotter in Skegrie, Tommarp parish, Skytts district, in the year 1818, shortly before she was married.
-It had first been inherited to the daughter Anna Hansdotter och then to the daughter’s daughter Hilda Hansson in Fuglie parish, Skytts district.
+At the time of their research during the early 20th century, there was still substantial local knowledge about the people connected to the textiles as well as the ownership over a more extended period.
+For example, the depicted bedcover below in the double interlocked tapestry is explained in translation (see image below): ‘The bedcover is marked TLS – BTD.
+It is said to have been woven by Anna Nilsdotter in Skegrie, Tommarp parish, Skytts district, in 1818, shortly before she was married.
+It had first been inherited by the daughter Anna Hansdotter and then by the daughter’s daughter Hilda Hansson in Fuglie parish, Skytts district.
 The latter, who is unmarried, has recently left it to a relative, and the bedcover is nowadays owned by Ellen Sonesson in Söderhamn, Hälsingland’.

-Even if many Swedish museums started their collection work of older textiles just as early as above mentioned handicraft organisation – some of them already during the late 19th century – the aims or circumstances appear not to have been exactly the same.
-The textiles in museum collections can often be traced to an exact district and not seldom also the precise parish, but it seems to have been quite unusual to note any facts about the weavers names or families.
-Presumably these facts where not present or known at the time of the collection/donation/purchase of the items.
-On the other hand some museums included detailed descriptions of the buyer/donor/collector of the textiles and what date it took place.
+Even if many Swedish museums started their collection work of older textiles just as early as above mentioned handicraft organisation – some of them already during the late 19th century – the aims or circumstances appear not to have been precisely the same.
+The textiles in museum collections can often be traced to an exact district and not seldom also the precise parish, but it seems to have been quite unusual to note any facts about the weavers' names or families.
+Presumably, these facts were not present or known at the time of the collection/donation/purchase of the items.
+On the other hand, some museums included detailed descriptions of the buyers/donors/collectors of the textiles and the dates on which they were made.

-Some individuals linked to various early museums in Sweden were of greatest importance for the understanding of collecting/documenting home-crafted textiles, some of them can here be mentioned briefly; Arthur Hazelius the founder of the Nordic Museum and Skansen in Stockholm, G: J:on Karlin founder of Kulturen in Lund, Vivi Sylwan at Röhsska museum in Göteborg and Emelie von Waltertorff engaged at both Kulturen and the Nordic museum with documentation of textiles.
-But when it concerned early documentation of double interlocked tapestries – together with many other decorative techniques – Lilli Zickerman was the most important researcher.
+Some individuals linked to various early museums in Sweden were of greatest importance for the understanding of collecting/documenting home-crafted textiles, some of them can here be mentioned briefly: Arthur Hazelius, the founder of the Nordic Museum and Skansen in Stockholm, G: J:on Karlin, founder of Kulturen in Lund, Vivi Sylwan at Röhsska museum in Göteborg and Emelie von Waltertorff engaged at both Kulturen and the Nordic museum with documentation of textiles.
+However, when it came to the early documentation of double interlocked tapestries – together with many other decorative techniques – Lilli Zickerman was the most important researcher.
 Her lifelong commitment to the Swedish handicraft traditions started already in the 1890s and lasted up to 1937 with the publication Sveriges folkliga textilkonst – Rölakan (Swedish Folk Textile Art – Double interlocked tapestries), but she is probably best known for her documentation work between 1910-1931 which resulted in 24 000 plates and photographs, today kept at the Nordic Museum in Stockholm.

 Sources: